Network modelling of topological domains using Hi-C data: Methods

 Therefore it remains to maximize the likelihood with respect to $\beta$ and $X$.
 Since direct maximization of \eqref{eq_obj_llh} over $X$ subject to the constraints involve combinatorial optimization, we propose the following relaxed optimization,

 The objective and constraints have the same form as \eqref{eq_obj_llh} but with $\pi\in[0,1]^{n\times n}$ replacing $X\in\{0,1\}^{n\times n}$.
-This relaxed version can be solved via alternating maximization: \begin{enumerate} \item For each fixed $\beta$, \eqref{eq_relaxed_llh} is linear in $\pi$ and can be maximized efficiently using linear programing. \item For each fixed $\pi$, the objective is maximized at
+Again since $\pi_{ab}=0$ if $Y_aY_b=0$, the size of $\pi$ to be estimated is effectively $m\times m$.
+This relaxed version can be solved via alternating maximization, also denoted by LP-OPT. \begin{enumerate} \item For each fixed $\beta$, \eqref{eq_relaxed_llh} is linear in $\pi$ and can be maximized efficiently using linear programing. \item For each fixed $\pi$, the objective is maximized at

 \end{enumerate} The above two steps are iterated until convergence in $\beta$.

 So far we have described the model and parameter estimation for the outermost level of TADs.
 Within each of these TADs, we can repeat the same algorithm to detect the secondary (nested) level of TADs and continue iterating.